zikaari/monaco-textmate/README.md

 `monaco-textmate` relies on `onigasm` package to provide `oniguruma` regex engine in browsers. `onigasm` itself relies on `WebAssembly`.
 Therefore to get `monaco-textmate` working in your browser, it must have `WebAssembly` support and `onigasm` loaded and ready-to-go.

-Make sure the example code below runs *after* `onigasm` bootstraping sequence described [here 🔗](https://www.npmjs.com/package/onigasm#light-it-up) has finished.
+Make sure the example code below runs *after* `onigasm` bootstraping sequence described [here](https://www.npmjs.com/package/onigasm#light-it-up) has finished.

 > Example below is just a demostration of available API.
 To wire it up with `monaco-editor` use [`monaco-editor-textmate`](https://github.com/NeekSandhu/monaco-editor-textmate).